bbauska/Coursera-Bootstrap/readme.md

 It will apply the show class only to the first tab pane, the remaining tab panes will not have the show class applied.

-And the last class that I\'m going to apply is active because this is the tab pane that is going to be displayed in the page when the page is first rendered.
+And the last class that I&apos;m going to apply is active because this is the tab pane that is going to be displayed in the page when the page is first rendered.

-In addition, for the navigation to work, I need to give this a and ID, and since I used hashtag Peter for the tab navigation content, so I\'m going to apply the ID as Peter here.
+In addition, for the navigation to work, I need to give this a and ID, and since I used hashtag Peter for the tab navigation content, so I&apos;m going to apply the ID as Peter here.

 When this is referred to in a link there with hashtag Peter, this is the corresponding pane that I am referring to.

-Now, what I\'m going to do is I\'m going to copy this div from there.
+Now, what I&apos;m going to do is I&apos;m going to copy this div from there.

-And then I\'m going to apply this div to the second corporate leader\'s information, except that for this one I should only apply the tab pane and fit.
+And then I&apos;m going to apply this div to the second corporate leader&apos;s information, except that for this one I should only apply the tab pane and fit.